 3. Protection of Water Resources

-To protect water bodies and riparian areas, and to conform with forestry best management practices to protect water quality.
+To protect water bodies and riparian areas, and to conform with forestry best management practices to protect water quality, to meet the needs of both human communities and ecological systems.

 4. Protection of Biological Diversity

-To manage forests in ways that protect and promote biological diversity, including animal and plant species, wildlife habitats, and ecological or natural community types.
+To manage forests in ways that protect and promote biological diversity, including animal and plant species, wildlife habitats, ecologically important species and native forest cover types .

 5. Aesthetics and Recreation